PeterKamphuis/pyHIARD/docs/source/advanced.rst

     Boolean to allow a new galaxy template to the ROC.
 If set to True all other options are ignored.

+**remove_template**:

+    *bool, optional, default = False*

+    Boolean to the romval of unwanted galaxy templates in the ROC.
+If set to True all other options are ignored.

 **delete_existing**

     *bool, optional, default = False*